 If you’re about to embark on the design of your masterpiece, visit our Whitianga Showhome for ideas and design options on how you can create a strong sense of connection between the inside and outside of your home.

 When you’re building in an urban setting, effective planning is key to ensuring indoor-outdoor flow, especially with site footprints decreasing and suburban infill increasing.
 No one enjoys being exposed to neighbours or finding their only outdoor area perpetually in shade.
 That is why our free, no-obligation on-site appraisal is so crucial when building on smaller sections.

 Our Rivercove showhome was designed to maximise every inch of the site’s space and demonstrates how simple well-thought-out design elements can create that perfect indoor-outdoor flow within an urban setting.
 What’s more, our colour consultants can help you blur the line to your outdoor living space through the use of modular and flexible furnishings, colour schemes, textural elements and materials that match your interior style.
 By extending these to the outdoors, you tie the areas together thematically, creating an illusion of an extension of space.

-Whether your dream home is in a rural, coastal or urban location, make the most of your outdoor space with help and advice from the Urban team.
+Whether your dream home is in a rural, coastal or urban location, make the most of your outdoor space with help and advice from the team of Hamilton builders.
 Contact one of our New Home Consultants today.